niklaswretblad/Synthetic-SQL-Column-Descriptions-for-Text-to-SQL/README.md

 5. Changed "set_transactions.csv" to "set_translations.csv" to match the database
 6. Removed all .DS_STORE files from the data directory
 7. Changed the names of the csv files in student_club to match the original table name, fixed upper case to lower case on first letter on all, and code in Zip_Code.
+8. Removed column "wins" from constructors.csv as the column does not exist in the formula_1 database.